section-engineering-education/engineering-education/articles/how-to-generate-url-and-text-qr-codes-using-node/index.md

 > "index.ejs" file will be the default page that loads when we start the application while the "scan.ejs" will hold our QR Code image after generation.

 Let us create a simple page structure in "index.ejs".
 We shall then copy the structure to the "scan.ejs" file to promote webpage design consistency.
-We shall use some custom css together with bootstrap to quicken the styling process and shorten the code.
+We shall use some custom css to quicken the styling process and shorten the code.

 This is shown in the code below: